blue-name/slb/intl.en-US/Miscellaneous/Troubleshooting/500__502__504 troubleshooting.md

 ## Troubleshooting {#section_tgb_4cd_xdb .section}

 -   Check the screenshot of 500/502/504 error to determine the cause of the error.
-The cause of the error could be with SLB, Anti-DDoS or Quick network, or backend ECS instance configurations.
+The cause of the error could be with SLB, Anti-DDoS or security network, or backend ECS instance configurations.
--   If Anti-DDoS is used, make sure that the Layer-7 forwarding rules are correctly configured.
+-   If Anti-DDoS or security network is used, make sure that the Layer-7 forwarding rules are correctly configured.
 -   Check whether the problem occurs in all clients.
 If not, check whether the client indicating an error has been blocked by Alibaba Cloud Security.
-Also, check whether the domain name or IP of SLB is intercepted by the carrier.
+Also, check whether the domain name or IP of SLB is intercepted by the service provider.
 -   Check the status of SLB and whether there are any health check failures in any backend ECS instances.
 If so, resolve the detected health check failure.
 -   Bind the service address of SLB to the IP address of the backend server by using the hosts file on the client.
 If a 5XX error occurs at intervals, it is possible that a backend ECS server is not correctly configured.
 -   Change the Layer-7 SLB instance to a Layer-4 SLB instance to see whether the problem occurs again.